anagha-google/spark-on-gcp-with-confluent-kafka/README.md

 ## 1. About

-This repo is a hands-on lab for streaming from Kafka on Confluent Cloud and into BigQuery, with Apache Spark Structured Streaming on Dataproc Serverless Spark.
-It strives to demystify the products showcases and is less about building a perfect streaming application.
+This repo is a hands-on lab for streaming from Kafka on Confluent Cloud into BigQuery, with Apache Spark Structured Streaming on Dataproc Serverless Spark.
+It strives to demystify the products showcased and is less about building a perfect streaming application.
 It features a minimum viable example of joining a stream from Kafka with a static source in BigQuery, and sinking to BigQuery.

 ### Audience
 Data engineers